wangzongming/espi-ai-websit-docs/docs/en/server.md

 ### intention
 - Description: User intention table.
 After waking up Xiao Ming, you can give the following commands.
 Setting 3 to 5 keywords is optimal.
 This function is essential when creating a home assistant.

+Built-in instruction __play_music__ 、__sleep__

+When the intent service needs to be requested, it can be written as an asynchronous function, and if it returns anything other than 'false', the match is successful.
+The following side of the music plays.

 - Default: -
 - Required: No
 - Usage Example